jamesjuett/lobster-backend/README.md

 Then, edit the `.ts` file to implement the migration.
 You might want to use a previous migration as a template.

+You'll also want to check out `db/db_types.ts` and make changes there to reflect your migration.

 ### Seeds

 Be careful about using seeds.
 Running them will delete existing data in the database.